-Land Minerals development lead to the loss of the best and most versatile agricultural land?
-Will it avoid the grades 1 and 2 land Includes areas of grade 2 agricultural land.
-GREEN = Site is not within an allocated or Willierais sterilisation of economic mineral reserves? safeguarded area.
-POLLUTION Air Quality Would the development of the sites result in an adverse impact/worsening of air quality?
+Land development lead to the loss of the best and most versatile agricultural land? grades 1 and 2 land Includes areas of grade 2 agricultural land.
+Minerals Will it avoid the sterilisation of economic mineral reserves?
+GREEN = Site is not within an allocated or safeguarded area.
+POLLUTION • Air Quality Would the development of the sites result in an adverse impact/worsening of air quality?
 AMBER = Site lies near source of air pollution, or development could impact on air quality adverse impacts.
 Potential for impact on local air quality.
 Outside AQMA.
 AQMA Is the site within or near to an AQMA, the M11 or the A14?
 AMBER = <1,000m of an AQMA, M11 or A14 220m ACF from edge of site to A14.
 Pollution Are there potential Odour, light noise and vibration problems if the site is developed, as a receptor or generator (including compatibility with neighbouring uses)?
 AMBER = Adverse impacts capable of adequate mitigation Noise issues from surrounding uses may require mitigation.
 Contamination Is there possible contamination on the site?
 AMBER = Site partially within or adjacent to an area with a history of contamination, or capable of remediation appropriate to proposed development (potential to achieve benefits subject to appropriate mitigation) Potential to require remediation from former uses.
 Water Will it protect and where possible enhance the quality of the water environment?
 GREEN = No impact / Capable of full mitigation Development unlikely to effect water quality.
 Assumptions for a neutral impact are that appropriate standards and pollution control measures will be achieved through the development process, e.g. as part of Sustainable Drainage Systems (SuDS).
-BIODIVERSITY CDEEN - Door not contain is not adiscent Designated Sites Will it conserve protected species and protect sites designated for nature conservation GREEN = Does not contain, is not adjacent to designated for nature conservation or recognised as containing protected species, or local area will be developed as greenspace.
+BIODIVERSITY LODEEN B Designated Sites Will it conserve protected species and protect sites designated for nature conservation GREEN = Does not contain, is not adjacent to designated for nature conservation or recognised as containing protected species, or local area will be developed as greenspace.
 No or negligible impacts